besartelezi/typescript-solid/README.md

 # SOLID Typescript: The Reckoning
-This is assignment is all about learning.
+This assignment is all about learning.
 Which means, I will not care in the **slightest** about the speed of my progress or the result of my project.
 My sole focus will be understanding what I'm doing, aspiring to understand the SOLID principles as good as possible, and to soak my brain in the knowledge-juices of articles explaining SOLID.